kno10/reversegeocode/README.md

 11. nument * 2 bytes: length of metadata entries
 12. x bytes for each metadata

 Each row is encoded using a run-length encoding.
-Either 2 or 3 bytes compose a run.
-The highest bit indicates repetitions, the remaining 15 bit indicate the entity ID.
-If the highest bit was set, the pixel is repeated 1+n times, where n is the following byte; otherwise it is a single pixel (2 bytes only).
+The first two bytes contain the entity id, followed by a byte storing the repetition counter (but -1, since there cannot be 0 repetitions).

 Metadata is stored similarly to the rows: first a block gives the length of each entry;
 then the serialized entries are given.
 Entries are UTF-8 encoded, are *not* 0 terminated,